Can You Sue for Misdiagnosis of Cancer?

 Some types of cancer like prostate cancer and breast cancer have very clearly defined age-based screening tests.
 If a doctor fails to perform such a test and provides an incorrect diagnosis, this would be a clear violation of the standard of care.
 In less straightforward cases, other medical experts may need to testify as expert witnesses to report whether the doctor’s error was a reasonable mistake or a failure to meet the standard of care.

 A medical malpractice lawsuit can help a victim of a misdiagnosis secure substantial compensation for his or her economic losses and pain and suffering from the effects of ineffective or inappropriate treatment.
 If a doctor incorrectly diagnosed a patient with cancer and the patient underwent treatment for a condition he or she didn’t actually have, the damage can be devastating.
-Anyone in such a situation should contact an experienced medical malpractice lawyer in Philadelphia as soon as possible.
+Anyone in such a situation should contact an experienced Philadelphia medical malpractice lawyer as soon as possible.